NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Familiar Abilities/Elemental Familiar (Fire).md

 Your familiar gains the fire elemental trait.

 Your familiar sheds bright light in a 20-foot radius (and dim light for the next 20 feet) and emits warmth.
-Creatures who remain within a 15-foot emanation don't take damage from severe environmental cold.
+Creatures who remain within a @Template\[emanation|distance:15\] don't take damage from severe environmental cold.

 *Source: Pathfinder Rage of Elements*
 *OGL*